-On The Shark Tank or The Profit (two shows I love), you’ll notice they will heavily judge an entrepreneur who doesn’t know their numbers.
-It’s your ticket to legitimacy as a business person and I don’t say this lightly.
+On Shark Tank or The Profit (two shows I love), you’ll notice they will heavily judge an entrepreneur who doesn’t know their numbers.
+It’s your ticket to legitimacy as a business person, and I don’t say this lightly.

 Let’s have a look at some steps you can take to improve your numbers: